 The precursor lesion in vulvar SCC is VIN.
 Traditionally, the literature described 3 grades of VIN: VIN 1, VIN 2, and VIN 3, according to whether the epithelial dysplasia was mild, moderate, or severe, respectively.
 This classification was used to ensure alignment with the well-known classification of cervical intraepithelial neoplasia (CIN).
 The VIN terminology was, however, modified in 2004, and the term VIN 1 fell into disuse.
 Currently, we only have 2 categories, VIN 2 and VIN 3, to refer to moderate and severe vulvar dysplasias.17

-Jones et al.18 and Neill et al.19 established 2 clinicopathologic types of VIN: usual VIN (Figure 3) and differentiated or simplex VIN (Figure 4).
+Jones et al.18 and Neill et al.19 established 2 clinicopathologic types of VIN: usual VIN (Fig. 3) and differentiated or simplex VIN (Fig. 4).
 The latter accounts for between 2% and 10% of all diagnosed VIN.
-Figure 5 shows the clinical and immunohistochemical characteristics of each subtype.17, 20 Differentiated or simplex VIN is the precursor of vulvar SCC associated with lichen sclerosus (Figure 6).
+Fig. 5 shows the clinical and immunohistochemical characteristics of each subtype.17,20 Differentiated or simplex VIN is the precursor of vulvar SCC associated with lichen sclerosus (Fig. 6).

-Figure 6.
-Pathogenic pathways implicated in vulvar squamous cell carcinoma according to Neill et al. 8 LS indicates lichen sclerosus; HPV, human papillomavirus; VIN, vulvar intraepithelial neoplasm; SCC, squamous cell carcinoma.
+Pathogenic pathways implicated in vulvar squamous cell carcinoma according to Neill et al.8 LS indicates lichen sclerosus; HPV, human papillomavirus; VIN, vulvar intraepithelial neoplasm; SCC, squamous cell carcinoma.

 In 2011, Van de Nieuwenhof et al.21 published a study showing that a high percentage of patients with lichen sclerosus that progressed to SCC should have been diagnosed initially with differentiated VIN.
 Of a total of 60 cases of lichen sclerosus associated with SCC, 42% were reclassified in a second histologic study as differentiated VIN.
 The majority of reclassified lesions had initially been diagnosed as lichen sclerosus associated with HPV-dependent lesions, as they showed signs of cellular atypia or epidermal hyperplasia.
 The authors observed that the time to progression to SCC was shorter when the precursor pathological process was differentiated VIN (28 months on average) compared to when it was lichen sclerosus (84 months on average).
 According to previous studies by the same authors, up to 33% of differentiated VIN progressed to SCC,21 in contrast to the percentage of 3%–7% cited earlier for lichen sclerosus.
 Moreover, these authors found that the histologic presence of dyskeratosis, hyperkeratosis, hyperplasia, and atypia in the basal keratinocytes of patients diagnosed initially with lichen sclerosus was associated with a greater risk of vulvar SCC.Lichen Sclerosus and SCC in Men